leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 Understanding single-branched `if` and `unless` does not require thinking about monad transformers.
 They simply replace the missing branch with `pure ()`.
-The remaining extensions in this section, however, require Lean to automatically rewrite the `do`-block to add a local transformer on top of the requested monad.
+The remaining extensions in this section, however, require Lean to automatically rewrite the `do`-block to add a local transformer on top of the monad that the `do`-block is written in.

 ## Early Return